-4. Use a large spoon to stir in the flour.
+4. Use a large spoon to stir in the flour and the salt.
 You can use your hands to knead in the last of the flour if it becomes too hard to stir.
 You should end up with a dough that resembles Playdough: not soft and soggy but also not dry and crumbly.
 If it's too dry and not coming together you can add a little bit more water.

 5. Now we need to shape the dough into a log.
 To do this you will need a piece of wax paper cling wrap large enough to wrap the dough log in it.
 Sprinkle a bit of flour over the wax paper and place the dough right in the center.
 Use your hands to shape it into a log that is about 2 inches in circumference and then wrap the wax paper tightly around the log.
 Have you ever rolled a cigar?
 Me neither, but I'm guessing it's a very similar process!
 Fold the ends/tips of paper over and refrigerate the dough for about 30 minutes.

 6. Preheat the oven to 350 and line a cookie sheet with parchment paper.

 7. Check to see if your dough is firm enough to slice.
 Just unwrap the log and use a sharp knife to slice a bit of dough off.
 If it's still too soft you can refrigerate it for a little longer.
 If it's easy to slice, keep cutting the dough into about 1/3 in slices.
 You should end up with 14-16 slices.